derisen/adal-msal-migration/migration.md

 ### Migrating from the AuthenticationContext to PublicClientApplication or ConfidentialClientApplication

-#### Constructing PublicClientApplication or ConfidentialClientAppliation
+#### Constructing PublicClientApplication or ConfidentialClientApplication

 When you use MSAL, you instantiate either a [PublicClientApplication](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/initialize-public-client-application.md) or a [ConfidentialClientApplication](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/initialize-confidential-client-application.md).
 This object models your app identity and is used to make your requests through whichever flow you want.
 With this object you will configure your client identity, redirect URI, default authority, the log level and more.